vtex/faststore/docs/docs/how-to-guides/webops/security/managing-secrets.md

 ### Step 1 - Editing your store secrets

 1. Open your FastStore project in any code editor of your choice.
 2. Open the `secrets.revealed.json` file.
-Notice that the `account` and its encryption-decryption key alias are already defined in the `secrets.revealed.json` file.
+Notice that the `account` key-value pair is already defined in the `secrets.revealed.json` file.
 3. According to your scenario, add, modify or delete secrets in the `secrets.revealed.json` file.
 Notice that secrets must be defined as key-value items as in the following example:

     ```json